 This section provides access to 6 hourly data coverage charts of observations available for use by the ECMWF data assimilation system (4DVAR).
 Each plot shows the available data for a family of observations.

 The information contained in these pages is primarily intended to monitor the quality of satellite observations - providing feedback to data providers and warnings to data users.
 However, it should be noted that changes in the monitoring statistics may result from factors not directly related to the observations themselves:

 - Departures are sensitive to variations in the accuracy of the atmospheric state that is used as a reference.
 In the case of ECMWF Operations - significant and sudden jumps can arise from scheduled model and data assimilation upgrades documented here.
-For departures computed against ERA-Interim, the model and data assimilation system versions are essentially fixed, but there are known variations in the quality of the reference state reflecting the time evolution of the global observing network (see ERA-Interim configuration and performance )
+For departures computed against ERA-Interim and ERA5, the model and data assimilation system versions are essentially fixed, but there are known variations in the quality of the reference state reflecting the time evolution of the global observing network (see ERA-Interim configuration and performance and ERA5 configuration )

 - Departures are also sensitive to the accuracy of the mapping from the reference model state variables to the quantities that are observed by the satellite.
 For radiance measurements this mapping is the RTTOV radiative transfer model in which a number of assumptions and approximations are made.
 For example, no account is taken of spatial or time variations in atmospheric trace gas composition for the simulation of infrared radiance measurements.
 Thus great care must be taken in the interpretation of long time series departure statistics where significant changes in the real atmospheric composition (particularly carbon dioxide) are known to have occurred.